concord-consortium/portal-pages/README.md

 # Concord Portal Pages

-This respository serves multiple purposes:
+This repository serves multiple purposes:

 1. It contains the code for portal-pages.js which is a library of React components used by the Portal.
 1. It allows for version control for the various custom portal page content areas like the homepage and project or collection pages.